Jukim2/header_make_script/README.md

 ⚠️ files end with 'bonus.c' will be excluded by default.
 You can change this by commenting out the second line of script.
   It is in the home directory.

+⚠️ Use Tab to indent between return type and function name(Norminette)

 ## Description